 It is also suggested that the mixture qualification could be used to establish a relationship between the SAM number and the air content for a given mixture.
+This work will be continued in Phase II of the project.

 Task 8: Degree of Saturation and Damage Development (Oregon State)